sauce-archives/help/docs/general-reference/settings.md

 To change your password enter your new password into the text field and save.
 Done!<br>
 If you made a typo or forgot what you chose as a password, you can always <a href="https://app.testobject.com/#/forgot" target="_blank">set back your password</a> when you login to the TestObject cloud.

-- Enter your email adress or user name
+- Enter your email address or user name
 - You will receive a link via email
 - Follow this link and enter a new password.